-In 2020 the annual monitoring of offshore seagrass shifted from assessing monitoring blocks to a more extensive assessment within a larger fixed survey area.
-This shift in monitoring approach allows the incorporation of changes in seagrass area into the monitoring design, and hence the full suite of seagrass indicators (area, biomass, species composition) to be assessed and reported on for the first time (Figure 18).
-An interim baseline for each seagrass indicator has been extracted from the historical data available that covered the same survey region (2008, 2013, 2016, 2019, 2020) and calculated.
-The baseline conditions for each seagrass indicator for offshore seagrass (Meadow 14) are interim baselines and will continue to be adjusted with additional years of monitoring data until ten years of baseline data is reached.
+In 2020 the annual monitoring of offshore seagrass shifted from assessing monitoring blocks to a more extensive assessment within a larger fixed survey area to allow for changes in seagrass area to be assessed and reported on for the first time (Figure 18).
+An interim baseline for each seagrass indicator has been calculated from the historical data available that covered the same survey region which now consists of six years (2008, 2013, 2016, 2019, 2020 and 2021).
+The interim baselines for Meadow 14 will continue to be adjusted with additional years of monitoring data until ten years of baseline data is reached.